 Does your organization have a tech project you've been thinking about, but you're not 100% sure where to start?
 Send us a note and we'll help you figure out what you need!

 We believe the first step to changing the world isn't an app or a website.
 It's meeting people.
 IRL.
 Then finding out what technical help people need through regular service and community engagement.
-We would love to see more people who code get involved in volunteer service with us, but if you'd like to using your coding skills for good, Code for Atlanta is a great place to start.
+We would love to see more people who code get involved in volunteer service with us, and to help us bridge gaps and help all tech workers use their skills for good, But if you just want to start coding now, Code for Atlanta is a great place to start!

 In June of 2017, ATL Tech Citizens helped empower the Feminist Women's Health Center by teaching a class on MailChimp basics.
 (Thanks to Strongbox West for the space!)